-They love it so much that US pizza restaurants sales were about 45.73 billion U.S. dollars in 2018, according to a survey by PMQ Pizza Magazine.
+They love it so much that US pizza restaurant sales were about 45.59 billion U.S. dollars in sales in 2021, according to data from Statista.

 Pizza lovers also have specific preferences.
 Most will agree that all pizza is NOT created equal.

 There are a lot of variables to consider when determining what makes the perfect pizza.
 Some people have specific preferences about a favorite local restaurant or what topping combinations are the most delicious.

 However, in the opinion of many pizza purists, there is something that matters more than anything regarding pizza deliciousness.
 The most important thing to consider is which style of pizza is the best.

 Unsurprisingly, these opinions have led to one of the biggest debates among pizza lovers.
 What is better?
 Chicago-style or New York-style pizza?